azeem110201/Ethereum-Block-data/README.md

 scrapy crawl eth -o results.json
 ```

-Please beware while you are running.
+**WARNING:** Please beware while you are running.
 This script may take hours to scrape the data because it has millions of records.
 Uncomment the code written in ethereum/spiders/eth.py before running the script.
-{: .alert .alert-warning}